MrJester/binary_exile_cheat_sheet/_docs/6 - Web Application/SQLMAP.md

 > **SQLMap with Burp/ZAP**

 **Start SQLMap based on ZAP:**
-1. <code> Navigate to field with SQL injection (one that has no errors or SQL injection) -> right click on request -> save RAW </code>
+1. Navigate to field with SQL injection (one that has no errors or SQL injection) -> right click on request -> save RAW
-2. <code> ./sqlmap.py -l ~/rawrequest.raw   --proxy http://127.0.0.1:8081 </code>
+2. ./sqlmap.py -l ~/rawrequest.raw   --proxy http://127.0.0.1:8081

 **Start SQLMap based on Burp:**
-1) Navigate to request with SQL injection (one that has no errors or SQL injection) -> right click on request -> copy to file
+1. Navigate to request with SQL injection (one that has no errors or SQL injection) -> right click on request -> copy to file
-2) ./sqlmap.py -l ~/rawrequest.raw   --proxy http://127.0.0.1:8081
+2. ./sqlmap.py -l ~/rawrequest.raw   --proxy http://127.0.0.1:8081

+**Run SQLMap in Zap**
+1. tools -> optins -> applications -> add  ->
+* sqlmap
+* navigate to sqlmap
+* as is
+* -u %url% --cookie=%cookie% --batch
+* capture output and note
+* enabled
+2. Right click on request in history -> run application -> SQLMap
+3. Right click on request in history -> view note
+4. Set up for each function you do frequently (e.g., tables, count, read file)